shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ## Get ready

-We assume you've already created a New App with fortrabbit.
+We assume you've already created a New App and chose Laravel in the stack chooser.
+If not: You can do so in the [fortrabbit Dashboard](/dashboard).
 You should also have a [PHP development environment](/local-development) running on your local machine.

+If you haven't choosen Laravel stack, please set the following:

-### Set the Apps root path
+### Root path

-If you haven't already (the stack chooser does that for you) - in the Dashboard: [Set the root path](/app#toc-set-a-custom-root-path) of your App's domains to **public**.
+Go to the Dashboard and [set the root path](/app#toc-set-a-custom-root-path) of your App's domains to **public**.

 <div markdown="1" data-user="known">
 [Change the root path for App URL of App: **{{app-name}}**](https://dashboard.fortrabbit.com/apps/{{app-name}}/domains/{{app-name}}.frb.io/docroot)
 </div>

-### Add the application key
+### Application key

-If you haven't already (the stack chooser does that for you) - in the Dashboard: Add an application key as a new as an [environment variable](/env-vars) named `APP_KEY` to your App.
+Go to the Dashboard and add an application key as a new as an [environment variable](/env-vars) named `APP_KEY` to your App.
 You can use this:

 ```osterei32
 APP_KEY=ClickToGenerate